 Continue the statistics of level and inequality of happiness (means and standard deviations) in populations.
 Some options are

-This requires that you gather the new findings on happiness obtained in probability samples of the general population in nations.
+This requires that a successor gathers the new findings on happiness obtained in probability samples of the general population in nations.
 The system will generate rank reports on that basis and you can also update trend reports on happiness in nations.

 The archive holds some 4400 findings on the distribution of happiness in areas other than nations, such as provinces, cities and transnational regions.
 These findings are not yet organized as well as the data on happiness in nations, but that can easily be achieved.